-Table 45 Advanced Application > VLAN > VLAN Configuration > Static VLAN Setup
+Table 52 Advanced Application > VLAN > VLAN Configuration > Static VLAN Setup

 LABEL DESCRIPTION ACTIVE Select this check box to activate the VLAN settings.
 Name Enter a descriptive name for the VLAN group for identification purposes.
 This name consists of up to 64 printable characters.
-Spaces are allowed.
+The string should not contain [?], [ ], [ ' ], [ " ] or [, ].
 VLAN Group ID Enter the VLAN ID for this static entry; the valid range is between 1 and 4094.
+Note: Do NOT add a VLAN ID that has been used in the Voice VLAN Setup.
 Port The port number identifies the port you are configuring.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
-Control Select Normal for the port to dynamically join this VLAN group.
+Control Select Normal to exclude the port from VLAN.
 This is the default selection.
 Select Fixed for the port to be a permanent member of this VLAN group.
 Select Forbidden if you want to prohibit the port from joining this VLAN group.

-Table 45 Advanced Application > VLAN > VLAN Configuration > Static VLAN Setup (continued)
+Table 52 Advanced Application > VLAN > VLAN Configuration > Static VLAN Setup (continued)

-LABEL DESCRIPTION Tagging Select TX Tagging if you want the port to tag all outgoing frames transmitted with this VLAN Group ID.
+LABEL DESCRIPTION Tagging Select TX Tagging if you want outgoing traffic to contain this VLAN tag.
+Otherwise, to ensure that VLAN-unaware devices (such as computers and hubs) can receive frames properly, clear the TX Tagging check box to set the Switch to remove VLAN tags before sending.
 Add Click Add to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to change the fields back to their last saved values.
+Cancel Click Cancel to begin configuring this screen afresh.
 Clear Click Clear to start configuring the screen again.
 VID This field displays the ID number of the VLAN group.
 Click the number to edit the VLAN settings.
 Active This field indicates whether the VLAN settings are enabled (Yes) or disabled (No).
 Name This field displays the descriptive name for this VLAN group.
 Select an entry's check box to select a specific entry.
 Otherwise, select the check box in the table heading row to select all entries.
 Delete Click Delete to remove the selected entry from the summary table.
 Cancel Click Cancel to clear the check boxes.

-9.5 Configure VLAN Port Settings
+9.6 Configure VLAN Port Settings